 What do you think will happen next in the story?
 Why do you think so?
 What details from the story are you using to make your prediction?
-For instance, at the beginning, when the chicken had learned to speak, ask students: What do you think will happen now that the chicken can speak?
-When students give their ideas, ask: Why do you think so?
+For instance, when the author writes: "One day, an eagle was flying high in the sky and decided to stop for a rest.
+He swooped down and landed...," ask students: Where do you think he lands?
+Why do you think so?